Opening the mysteries of drug actions, discovering new therapies, and developing new medicinal products

 Graduate Studies

-The Pharmacology Department has joined the Cellular and Molecular Biology Graduate Program for those Graduates interested in pursuing a Ph.D.
-The Pharmacology Department offers both a Thesis Research based Masters in Pharmacology and a Non-Thesis Masters in Pharmacology.
-Exclusively for UVM students we offer an Accelerated Masters Program.
-We also offer an undergraduate 15-credit minor, course offerings include Toxicology, Molecular and Cellular Pharmacology, Pharmacological Techniques and Medicinal Chemistry.
+Pharmacology and the Cellular and Molecular Biology Graduate Program offer a Ph.D program.
+Our department offers a Thesis Research based Masters in Pharmacology and a Non-Thesis Masters in Pharmacology.
+We offer an Accelerated Masters Program for UVM students and an undergraduate 15-credit minor, course offerings include Toxicology, Molecular and Cellular Pharmacology, Pharmacological Techniques and Medicinal Chemistry.

 Researcher in a lab